hamzamsalah/hamzamsalah.github.io/index.md

 # Data Science Portfolio

 **Welcome to my portfolio repository!**
-This repository showcases my projects in analytics, data visualization, and machine learning.
-You’ll find examples of predictive modeling, clustering, and classification, all aimed at transforming data into actionable insights and solving real-world problems.
+This portfolio features projects in analytics, visualization, and machine learning, demonstrating practical applications of data to solve real-world challenges.

 ---